Where to find the best afternoon tea with kids in London (2024)

 Cost: £50 per child under the age of 12; from £70 per adult.

-Artful Tea at Rosewood London
+Masterful Art Afternoon Tea at Rosewood London

 Cost: £40 per child; from £75 per adult

-best kids afternoon tea in London
+afternoon tea with kids in London

 The Mad Hatters Afternoon Tea at The Sanderson.
 Photo Credit: The Sanderson